AitoDotAI/aito-python-tools/docs/source/sdk.rst

 You can read more about the Aito schema `here <https://aito.ai/docs/articles/defining-a-database-schema/>`__

 The :py:class:`~aito.schema.AitoTableSchema` can be inferred from a `Pandas DataFrame`_.
-The example below assumes that you already have a DataFrame named reddit_df from :ref:`Load a Data File to Pandas DataFrame` from
+The example below assumes that you already have a DataFrame named reddit_df from :ref:`sdkLoadDataFile`

 .. code:: python